 Rob Monfort, Health Sciences major and Honors student, supervised by Mike Newbrey, is examining the relationships between Redbreast sunfish and various aspects of their physical habitat from pristine and polluted streams.
 This study will provide greater understanding of role that vegetation, boulders, sand, cutbanks, submerged wood, etc. has on the distribution of these beautiful panfish.
 In addition, two types of streams will be compared; highly altered, polluted, urbanized streams and more pristine, rural streams.

-Taylor Ledford, Graduated with a B.S. in Biology May 2016, supervised by Clifton Ruehl, studied the introduced apple snail that poses threats to freshwater biodiversity and agricultural crops like rice.
+Taylor Ledford, supervised by Clifton Ruehl, studied the introduction of the apple snail that poses threats to freshwater biodiversity and agricultural crops like rice.
 Apple snails have been introduced throughout the southeast and have spread rapidly.
 In Georgia, they occur as far north and Albany and appear to be spreading north.
 He is observing the l ength-mass regressions for estimating biomass (g), standing stock (g/m2) and production (g/m2/d) of species for comparative purposes among ecosystems.
 These measures are important for assessing population size structure, calculating energy flux among trophic levels, estimating ecosystem health, and supporting conservation efforts.
 For example, estimating standing stock of introduced species facilitates understanding their impact on native flora and fauna.
 In this study, he established length-mass regressions using multiple shell metrics of size and mass for the apple snail, Pomacea maculata, (island apple snail) that has been introduced throughout the southeastern United States.
 He developed separate regressions for males and females which provide an important tool for quantifying the effect of apple snails in ecosystems where they have been introduced.